-Butternut Squash Provides the Perfect Garnish
+How to Roast Butternut Squash Seeds for the Garnish

 While it’s perfectly delicious all on its own, butternut squash comes with its own garnish in the form of seeds.
 Once seasoned and roasted they add texture, visual appeal and a delicious flavor to the soup.
 Roasting gives them a flavor very similar to popcorn.
+To Roast the Seeds: